ArraysStartAt2/attackexcel/README.md

 This will download techniques associated with Windows, macOS, Linux, and Office 365 from the Enterprise matrix:

-`attackexcel seed [filename] --platformfilterin Windows macOS Linux 'Office 365'`
+`attackexcel seed [filename] --platforminclude Windows macOS Linux 'Office 365'`

 This will download techniques associated with all platforms except PRE from the Enterprise matrix:

-`attackexcel seed [filename] --platformfilterout PRE`
+`attackexcel seed [filename] --platformexclude PRE`

 This will download techniques associated with Control Server from the ICS matrix:

-`attackexcel seed [filename] --domain ics-attack --platformfilterin 'Control Server'`
+`attackexcel seed [filename] --domain ics-attack --platforminclude 'Control Server'`

 This will download techniques associated with Android from the Mobile matrix:

-`attackexcel seed [filename] --domain mobile-attack --platformfilterin 'Android'`
+`attackexcel seed [filename] --domain mobile-attack --platforminclude 'Android'`

 ### Subtechniques